luisfcyafar/VotingDApp/README.md

 # Voting decentralized app mock

-This Project is a quickstart taking aproach of the truffle boxes to build your own dapp with truffle suite and metamask.
+Let voters cast their votes for the Chairman’s proposal with Smart Contracts, truffle suite and metamask.

 ### Tech